New Delhi rejects licence applications of taxi firms Uber, Ola

-NEW DELHI, June 3 New Delhi's transport authority on Wednesday rejected the licence applications of U.S.-based taxi company Uber and its local rival Ola, citing violation of ban orders imposed by the government last year.
+NEW DELHI New Delhi's transport authority on Wednesday rejected the licence applications of U.S.-based taxi company Uber and its local rival Ola, citing violation of ban orders imposed by the government last year.

 India asked unregistered web-based taxi services to halt operations in December after a driver contracted with Uber was accused of rape.
 Both Uber and Ola applied for licences in New Delhi but kept operating while approvals were pending.